IDD Services and Supports

-If you would like to choose a different provider for the service(s) you are currently receiving or to obtain the most current affiliate provider listing by mail, please contact us.
+Find more information about IDD services, including affiliate service providers in Johnson County and definitions of services and supports, below.
+If you would like to choose a different provider for the service(s) you are currently receiving or obtain the most current affiliate provider listing by mail, please contact us.

 Targeted Case Management (TCM)

 TCM is provided by a licensed individual or agency that assists the person and support network to identify, develop, select, obtain, coordinate, utilize and monitor paid services and natural supports to enhance the person’s independence, integration, productivity and community inclusion consistent with the person’s needs and lifestyle preferences as outlined in the person-centered support plan.

 HCBS I/DD Waiver Services:

 Day Supports are typically provided outside the home, by an agency licensed by the State, and for adults ages 18+ who are no longer eligible for school services.
 Activities promote independence, productivity, integration and inclusion and may include facility-based work services, work crews, jobs in the community, volunteer opportunities and other community based activities.